Einstein Papers Project: (2014-2025) The Digital Einstein Papers

-In late 2014, the EPP and PUP launched The Digital Einstein Papers.
-The website presents the complete contents of The Collected Papers of Albert Einstein, Volumes 1-15.
-The project volumes are reproduced online as fully searchable PDFs.
-All documents and endnotes are linked to provide seamless transitions between the original language documentary edition and English translations.
-Subsequent volumes will be added to the website approximately eighteen months after their release in print.
-It is projected that there will be thirty volumes in the series.
-Eventually, the Digital Einstein Papers website will provide access to all of Einstein's writings and correspondence accompanied by scholarly annotation and apparatus.
+The site presented the complete contents of volumes 1–16 and would add subsequent volumes in the series roughly two years after original book publication.
+The project volumes were reproduced online as fully searchable PDFs of the printed volumes, with all documents and endnotes linked to provide seamless transitions between the original language documentary edition and English translations.
+Subsequent volumes would be added to the website approximately eighteen months after their release in print.
+It was projected that there would be thirty volumes in the series.
+Eventually, the Digital Einstein Papers website would provide access to all of Einstein's writings and correspondence accompanied by scholarly annotation and apparatus.

+The launch of The Digital Einstein Papers attracted broad attention in the press, with coverage ranging from The New York Times to The Wall Street Journal.

+The Digital Einstein project was supported by the Harold W. McGraw, Jr. endowment, the California Institute of Technology, the National Science Foundation, the National Endowment for the Humanities, and the Arcadia Fund.

+In 2025, a line of text along the top of important pages on the site announced that access to the free "Digital Einstein" site would end on 15 August 2025.